 C. Krushna procured it from the deities (devatamandal).

-E. Female deities like Narayani, Vaishnodevi, etc. also wield discuses in Their hands
+E. Female deities like Narayani, Vaishnodevi, etc. also wield discuses in their hands

-F. It is soundless.
+F. It is noiseless.

 Information with regard to its composition is as given below.

 A. ‘It is said that it has six spokes and its centre is composed of vajra.
 It is believed that the words “Sahasrat hum phat (सहस्रात् हुं फट्)” are inscribed on each of the spokes.

 B. A novel description of the discus has been made in the Vaman Puran (82.23-26).
 Mr. Vasudevsharan Agraval expresses it as: The discus has been described as the discus of time (kalachakra).
 It consists of twelve spokes (Dvadashar, Rugveda 1.164.11) and six navels.
 The twelve spokes represent the twelve months of the Hindu lunar calender and also the twelve deities (Vij, Agni, Som, Mitra, Varun, Indra, Indragni, Vayu, Vishvedev, Prajapati, Dhanvantari, etc.).
 The six navels represent the six seasons.’

 C. Parts of the Sudarshan chakra and the implied meaning

 - The middle stable part: It is named bhruvi (equality), bhag (radiance), nirdesh (speed) and sampada (endowed with the nectar of nutrition).

 - The spokes: It has twenty-seven spokes charged with the run energy of the twenty-seven feminine principles created from Prajapati.
 These spokes contain the yoginipanchak, that is the basic components of the five cosmic elements.
 The energy in all feminine principles is beyond the restrictions of direction and time.